HCL-TECH-SOFTWARE/domino-c-api-samples/samples/readme-Linux-SampleCompilationAndRun.txt

 5. If the compilation works.
 Please refer the section "Running HCL C API programs" in this opensource link https://opensource.hcltechsw.com/domino-c-api-docs/howto/user_guide/Building_UNIX_Applications/ to run the programs.In case compilation fails, recheck if all the environment variables are properly set and all the initial setup are in place as above.
+Please contact HCL support, if the compilation/execution still fails.